-KIEV, Ukraine (AP) – In world football, there surely is no greater anguish than a penalty shoot-out involving England.
+KIEV, Ukraine (AP) – (Eds: With AP Photos.)
+By JOHN LEICESTER AP Sports Columnist In world soccer, there surely is no greater anguish than a penalty shoot-out involving England.

 This time, against Italy in the most enthralling of the four Euro 2012 quarterfinals, the names that got added to England's hall of penalty infamy were both Ashleys, Young and Cole.

-The winger and the left back swelled the sorry group of England players who cracked while faced with just an opposing goalkeeper and their own fear of failure.
-Their predecessors included the likes of David Beckham and Gareth Southgate, who managed to turn the shame of his missed penalty at Euro '96 into a joke, appearing in a pizza commercial with his head hidden in a paper bag.
+The winger and the left back increased the sorry group of England players who cracked while faced with just an opposing goalkeeper and their own fear of failure.
+Their predecessors included the likes of David Beckham and Gareth Southgate, who managed to turn the shame of his missed penalty kick at Euro `96 into a joke, appearing in a pizza commercial with his head hidden in a paper bag.

 And Cole and Young won't be the last.
 Because England's record of failure in shootouts is now so consistently awful that it has become a running sore on the national psyche.

-The loss to Italy took England's record in seven World Cup and European Championship shootouts to: Rest of the world 6, England 1.
+The loss to Italy dropped England's record in seven World Cup and European Championship shootouts to: Rest of the world 6, England 1.

 No matter the language, that is the astounding number.

-Gerrard, who slotted home England's first penalty early Monday morning after 120 minutes of football ended 0-0, has described England's penalty curse as a ''mental block.''
+Gerrard, who slotted home England's first penalty early Monday morning in Kiev after 120 minutes of soccer ended 0-0, has described England's penalty curse as a ''mental block.''
 In his biography, he suggested England must start practicing shootouts at the end of friendly matches, while the stadium is still full.

 ''It's the only realistic way of practicing penalties.
 That draining walk from the halfway line.
 The tension.
 That feeling that everyone is watching, jeering or cheering,'' the England and Liverpool captain wrote.

 So that's an idea for the future.
-But, in Kiev's Olympic Stadium, it was just pain.
+But, in Olympic Stadium, it was just pain.

-This was the 8th time that Italy has faced a shootout in World Cups and the Euros.
+This was the eighth time Italy has faced a shootout in World Cups and the Euros.
 It has now won three.

 FIFA boss Sepp Blatter isn't a fan of shootouts, saying this May that ''when football goes to penalty kicks, it loses its essence as a team sport.''